Family Banking Strategy with Whole Life: An 11-Year Case Study, with John Moriarty

 However, think of the opportunities that arise when you have access to your cash—and have the diligence to pay yourself back.
 You lessen your risk of depleting your emergency/opportunity fund because there’s more incentive to be disciplined.
 When all your savings are in the bank, how likely are you to repay yourself in addition to continued savings?

 And then, of course, there is a mathematical component.
 In John’s example, he was able to receive financing at 5%.
 It’s easy to look at that and be skeptical.
 In the bigger picture of his personal economy, however, that 5% should not be a deterrent.
-He can use that policy loan to invest in opportunities that earn far higher rates of return.
-Additionally, his policy continues to earn uninterrupted compound interest, so he is earning a return in 2 places at the same time.
+He can use that life insurance policy loan to invest in opportunities that earn far higher rates of return.
+Additionally, his life insurance policy continues to earn uninterrupted compound interest, so he is earning a return in 2 places at the same time.
 So the whole time he has this loan, his cash value is still working for him and increasing over time.
 More money becomes available to him regardless of how quickly he pays down his loans.

 Ultimately, he has a repayment strategy that allows him to make the most of what he has.